 A Global Compute Supercluster

-The Distributed Compute is borderless cloud federation and global supercomputer, with thousands of devices connected via DCP.
-This open platform allows workloads to run anywhere, on any hardware, for optimal scale and performance.
-Learn how this architecture puts the power of every cloud in your hands.
+The Distributed Computer is a cloud federation with thousands of devices connected via DCP.
+This open platform lets workloads run anywhere on any hardware, for optimal scale and performance.
+There is no cloud as powerful as every cloud.

 Benefits of the Distributed Computer

-By creating a global supercluster from both dedicated and underutilized compute resources, DCP lets you build for a scale previously limited to large corporations.
-Thousands of CPU and GPUs provide the virtual infrastructure to easily accelerate your compute-intensive work both securely and seamlessly.
+As a global multi-cloud with a unified, secure access point, DCP lets you build for a scale previously limited to large corporations and government.

 Massively Parallel Execution

-Access more CPU and GPU cores for accelerating your compute-intensive code.
-DCP's serverless architecture lets you scale up and speed up as easy as changing an integer value.
+Access thousands of CPU and GPU cores for high-throughput computing.
+DCP's serverless architecture lets you scale up and speed up with a few keystrokes.

-Write For Anywhere
+Write for Anywhere

-Traditional microservices and serverless compute locks you into a specific architecture.
-The Distributed Computer lets you skip across different infrastructure with the same code.
+Traditional microservices and serverless compute lock you into a specific architecture.
+The Distributed Computer lets you skip across different clouds with the same code.

 Hybrid Environment

 With identical implementation across different architectures, DCP lets you seamlessly burst to a WAN compute cluster from a local one.
-Different clusters can also seamlessly combine and seperate.
+Different clusters can also seamlessly combine and separate.

 An Open App Economy

 Developers can make the most of applications with embedded distributed compute.
-The DCP application market provides pre-made software modules, as well as rich SDKs for all purposes.
+The DCP application market provides pre-made software modules as well as SDKs.

 Cross-Platform Data Security

-DCP's data sharding algorithms mean that high-risk data is sent to verified data centers, while kept in secure isolation from other workloads.
+DCP's data sharding algorithms mean that sensitive data is sent to verified data centers and kept in secure isolation.
 Unlike the central cloud, data is not vulnerable at rest.

-Optimize Utilization
+Get More for Less

-Data within the same set might vary widely in size and structure.
-The Distributed Computer matches tasks with the right hardware to ensure memory and compute requirements are met without waste.
+The Distributed Computer matches tasks with different requirements to the right hardware to ensure that minimal memory and compute capacity goes wasted.

-Get US$100 of free compute for your first application on DCP.
+Get US$100 of free compute for your first workload on DCP.

 What Hardware is Supported?

-The Distributed Computer unifies everything from low-power Intel Rangeley cores all the way to dedicated AMD EPYC processors.
-Whatever your application, go from experimentation to full scale production with the same API.
+The Distributed Computer unifies everything from the cores on a Raspberry Pi all the way to Tesla GPUs (and even the GPUs on a Tesla car!).
+Whatever your application, go from experimentation to production with the same API.

-<Four Elements Remain the Same>
+<Four Elements Copy Remains the Same; New Images>

 How does it work?

-Networking: type of connection in the same way to improve ease-of-use.
+Networking: The Distributed Computer is a network overlay that abstracts and routes data across heterogenous topographies.
+Every type of connection from Ethernet to 5G is abstracted in the same way to improve ease-of-use.

+Every device connected to DCP is given an identifier tag along with data regarding its bandwidth, security, and owner.
+When a developer deploys their job through the protocol, all data is sent to the central Scheduler, is fragmented, and transmitted to the ideal device to be computed.

-Storage:read and write data.
-This storage can be either on-premises or Cloud-based.
+Storage: The user of DCP must currently provide their own storage platform to read and write data.
+This storage can be either on-premises or cloud-based.

 All data is transmitted and computed as JSON objects.
 DCP Workers have no I/O capability with the underlying hardware, and the Scheduler does not store data that passes through it.

-read and write data.

-All data is transmitted and computed as JSON objects.
-DCP Workers have no I/O capability with the underlying hardware, and the Scheduler does not store data that passes through it.

 Compute: The Distributed Computer is a pool of serverless compute resources across various nodes and machines.
 When a developer initiates a workload through this network, it is characterized and then matched with the appropriate type of hardware.

-A single workload can be any size, from a single virtual thread running inside an isolated sandbox to multiple datacenters in different cities.
+A single workload can be any size, from a single virtual thread running inside an isolated sandbox to multiple datacentres in different cities.
 All compute is executed inside the same secure JavaScript V8 engine as local DCP instances.

-Memory:
+Memory: DCP uses the memory of the underlying infrastructure, which is abstracted away for the developer.
+A user may however specify a minimum amount of memory that is needed for their application.

+DCP instances require almost no memory from the hardware because it uses the lightweight V8 JavaScript engine.
+Every core on a machine running DCP uses the same overhead, leaving substantially more room for your dataset itself.